2011 Kansas Collegiate Athletic Conference football season: Tabor vs. No. 21 Ottawa

 Ottawa's Shane Gimzo ran for three touchdowns and threw for one more on the way to their team's victory over Tabor.
 A bright spot for Tabor was Maurice Johnson's 80-yard punt return for a touchdown in the fourth quarter.

 Tabor was able to achieve just 266 yards of total offense while Ottawa earned 473 yards.
 Ottawa managed 26 first downs compared to Tabor's 11, and was 10–22 on third down attempts while Tabor could only convert one third down out of 11 attempts.
 The final score ended at 37–10 with an Ottawa victory.

 Kansas Wesleyan vs. Friends

 Reinhard Lugalia, a linebacker for Friends returned a fumble on the opening kickoff for 10 yards and a touchdown after only nine seconds of play.
 Friends completed a two-point conversion and held the lead for the rest of the game.

 Friends accumulated 630 yards of total offense with 27 first downs and held Kansas Wesleyan to 148 yards and 4 first downs.
 Friends also converted 3 for 3 on fourth down attempts.
 The final score was 63–26.

 Week 6

-McPherson College traveled to California for the lone non-conference game of the week, losing to Asuza Pacific University.
+McPherson College traveled to California for the lone non-conference game of the week, losing to Azusa Pacific University.
 Sterling College was idle in week 6, and all other teams played conference games.